ALUMINIUM BOAT HULLS VS STEEL BOAT HULLS

 Disadvantages of aluminium boat hulls compared to steel hulls

-Aluminium is anodic to all other commonly used metals except zinc and magnesium.
-Simply put unless protected the aluminium will start to corrode.
-Furthermore this means aluminium hulls require special bottom paint since the copper in most antifouling bottom paints will react with the aluminium and corrode it.
+Although it does not necessarily require complete painting, aluminium is anodic to all other commonly used metals (except zinc and magnesium).
+Simply put, unless protected, it will start to corrode.
+This means aluminium hulls require special bottom paint, since the copper in most antifouling bottom paints will react with the aluminium and corrode it.

 Steel hulls have better abrasion resistance

 Abrasion resistance is the ability of a material to withstand actions such as rubbing, scraping, or erosion that tends progressively to remove material from its surface.
 Such ability helps to maintain the material's original appearance and structure.

 Steel is a material that is more widely used

-Which is better steel boat hulls or aluminium boat hulls?
+Which is better, steel boat hulls or aluminium boat hulls?